Types of Plasticizers: A Complete Guide

 Trimellitates

-Trimellitates excel in extreme conditions where other plasticizers would fail.
-They have three ester groups instead of two, making them larger and more stable at high temperatures.
+Trimellitates are the high-performance plasticizers used when other categories would fail at high temperatures.
+They have three ester groups instead of two, making them larger and more stable in harsh environments.

 • Tri(2-ethylhexyl)trimellitate (TEHTM) – Standard choice for automotive wire insulation